graezykev/dev-container/README.md

 - What is PNPM and how to install it?

-- You don't have Git install yet?
+- You don't have Git installed yet?

 - I'm using Windows/Mac, how dare you ask me to run Linux specific commands!
   - You want me to get a virtual machine (VMWare, VirtualBox, etc.) and install Ubuntu?